De-Identification Profile

 2. Query 2 (without Bob): The true answer is 99.
 The DP system adds new, independent random noise (e.g., -2) and returns 97.

 3. The Failed Inference: The attacker now compares the two results: 104 and 97.
 The difference is 7.
 This number is meaningless because it is dominated by the random noise.
 The attacker cannot tell if the change was due to Bob's data or just the randomness.
-They learn nothing meaningful about Bob's diagnosis, and his privacy is preserved.
+They learn nothing meaningful about Bob's HIV/AIDS status, and his privacy is preserved.